Daniel-KM/Omeka-S-module-IiifServer/README.md

 TODO / Bugs
 -----------

+- Implements ArrayObject to all classes to simplify events.
-- When a item set contains non image items, the left panel with the index is displayed only when the first item contains an image.
+- When a item set contains non image items, the left panel with the index is displayed only when the first item contains an image (UV).

 See module [Image Server].